jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 And the backward relation should be implicitly there?
 (not all relations are dual, though)

 Perhaps the fact that something is a forward or backward relation should be expressed by direction the way I do that already in symbol.
 Perhaps the containment structure should be derived looking at the relation direction also, and favor outward pointing? (highly disputable) For sy, you should first be looking at how to express a relational structure in an as simple matter as possible, before looking at how to express the object oriented part, and perhaps use elements to express relational, that were originally reserved for expressing OO.
 The thing about sy was to have an as simple but as explicit as possible expression of OO, because OO was the most important concept.
 Then it was important to me that all of the system could be expressed in Sy.
 But now it turned out relational is the most important concept.
-And now I have to again look first for the simplest and most explicit way to express relational.
+And now I might again look first for the simplest and most explicit way to express relational.
 A dual relation should be expressed as a single line between two circles, I might say, in that case.

 -----